-In this activity, students will practice the tasks needed to map a shipwreck by using a smaller scale version of a drawn shipwreck.
+This exercise is meant to serve as a pre-activity for the Shipwreck Mapping Activity.
+In this activity, students will prepare themselves for the tasks of the Shipwreck Mapping Activity by practicing on a smaller scale version of a drawn shipwreck.
 Students will need to practice recording important observations, noticing key features of a shipwreck, and taking accurate right angle measurements in order to successfully create a scaled drawing of a shipwreck.